The Peace Project: Operation Rise, Sierra Leone

 Operation Rise was Peace Project's inaugural endeavor which was carried out on September 11, 2011 in Sierra Leone.
 The group provided 10,000 pairs of crutches to people, many of whom, due to the loss of limbs through amputation during the civil war as well as disabilities, had little personal mobility.
 Beneficiaries of the group's undertaking also include amputees, polio survivors and women and children.
 According to Mahimbo Mdoe, the country representative for UNICEF which supported The Peace Project, a pair of crutches can change someone's life:"For these people, it will mean they are able to move around," he said, adding that it will allow men and women to hold jobs, while children will be able to get to and from school.
 "To the person who gets a pair, it will be everything."

-Israeli Peace Project

 Family to Family, Philippines

 The Peace Project sought a way to assist people in the Philippines who have been left homeless after Typhoon Haiyan devastated many parts of the country on November 8, 2013.
 Working with a team of architects and engineers, the group designed a small house that can be built with roughly $500 in building materials and can be built within a day.
 Utilizing this design and a unique model whereby for a donation of $500, individuals or organizations can select a family and sponsor the building of their house, and with the support of local tradesmen and community volunteers, The Peace Project completed their first community of forty houses in Bantayan Island on November 8, 2014 which coincides with the anniversary of Typhoon Haiyan.